-On the last night of April and first day of May up to 12,000 people take to Calton Hill for a ritualised and theatrical pantheistic celebration to mark the arrival of Summer.
-The event combines a wild mix of fire, drumming, and pagan performance.
+On the last night of April and first day of May up to 12,000 people take to Calton Hill for a ritualised and pantheistic celebration to mark the arrival of Summer.
+The event combines a mix of fire, drumming, and pagan performance.

 This revival of the ancient Celtic fertility festival of Beltane started as a free event in 1988 and continues to be very popular, in spite of increasing crowd-control measures and a rising ticket price.
 The event, which features hordes of otherworldly creatures such as Beastie Drummers and Red Men, includes some nudity and "uninhibited behaviour".

 Traditionally, Beltane was the start of the pastoral summer where animals were taken from their winter shelter to the fields.
 In Edinburgh's revivalist celebration of Beltane, three hundred or so voluntary performers from the Beltane Fire Society celebrate the ending of the dreich Scottish winter and the (hoped-for) season of warmth and new growth with drumming, fire performance, revelry, and a ritualised procession around Calton hill.